binnsy/tic-tac-toe-alice/README.md

 - JQuery
 - AJAX

+Some of the things I wish I could do would be work on styling with animation, hover, colors, etc. I would also like to create an AI player.
+Displaying something like individual wins as opposed to just total games would be nice too.
+There are so many features that would be fun to add!

 Although I came across many obstacles, was very frusterated at times, and bugged my code way more than I wanted, I enjoyed the process and learned a lot along the way.
 I accepted my frusteration and learned to be more patient.
 I learned to use console.log more and more throughout the project as then I was able to pinpoint exactly where I went wrong and express it in the queue more accuratly.